cgarciae/treeo/docs/user-guide/field-metadata.md

 model = BatchNorm(features_in=32, momentum=0.9)
 ```
-The `momentum` hyperparameter field is here is a float that you could even wish to make diffentiable in e.g. a meta-gradient setting, however, since the original author of the class didn't consider this its not a node, you can get around this by updating its metadata:
+The `momentum` hyperparameter field here is a float that you wish to make diffentiable in e.g. a meta-gradient setting.
+However, the original author of the class didn't consider this field a node, but you can get around this by updating its metadata:

 ```python
 class DifferentiableHyperParam: